Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 1. Introduction

+To overcome these issues, several Tamm plasmon-based lasers have already been investigated.
+When uniform subwavelength hole arrays on thin metal films are placed on a DBR, such films support Tamm plasmon (TP) states~\cite{melentiev_single_2011, treshin_optical_2013, kavokin_lossless_2005, kaliteevski_tamm_2007} with the nanohole array enhancing light transmission,\cite{ebbesen_extraordinary_1998} with EOT influenced by hole shape, size, periodicity, metal thickness, and material.\cite{koerkamp_strong_2004, vander_molen_role_2005, genet_light_2007, giannattasio_transmission_2004} Semiconductor-based confined TP lasers have shown lasing near 857 nm using InGaAs QWs~\cite{symonds_confined_2013} and ZnO UV lasers at 372 nm via exciton-TPP coupling~\cite{xu_tamm_2022}.
+Simulation studies demonstrated single-mode NIR lasers with high directionality (<1$^\circ$) using EOT and OTS feedback~\cite{ahmed_efficient_2018}, with tunable wavelengths via gain/thickness and pump angle adjustments.
+Dual-mode NIR lasers with merged NHAs achieved <0.35° divergence and tunable emission~\cite{shahid_merged_2022}, while Shahid and Talukder highlighted that hole arrangement, from ordered to random, strongly impacts laser modes and performance~\cite{shahid_beyond_2025}.
+However, alternative metastructures other than square-shaped holes and strategies to suppress backward emission for low-threshold, widely tunable, high-output single-mode lasers remain unexplored.

-We, therefore, propose a highly efficient, cost-effective, and high-power laser that can be cultivated at room temperature within the NIR range while having wide tunability.
-We employ EOT and OTS to boost transmission through a periodic structure of subwavelength periodicity-based octagonal nanoholes and propose a new design model utilizing an auxiliary DBR consisting of layers having differing refractive indices to abolish backward emission while in the lasing state.
-We propose a new plasmonic nanolaser (PNL) structure having DBRs on top and bottom.
-Here, we link DBR on top to a gain medium (IR-140 doped PU) having a terminating layer between them; however, we use a gain layer having a separating layer and then a 100 nm thick coating of metal covered fully with alumina and etched fully with octagonal holes covering the full coating and metal thickness.
-Top layers of a 1DPC facilitate stimulated emission emanating out of this layer below to be coupled to OTS emanating out at the metal DBR interface contact air to further amplify EOT via NHAs.
-We then in subsequent sections, utilize a simple model of a single-mode laser having wavelength emission around 870 nm having only a structure involving a top 1DPC structure and a coated metal (silver) layer to begin with and then describe how this structure has drawbacks and propose a double DBR model structure to boost emission while drastically reducing emission losses.
-We then describe how a change in the lasing wavelength can be attained by changing structural parameters upon fabrication or alternatively be dynamically changed upon this pumped incidence angle change.
+We propose a cost-effective, high-power plasmonic nanolaser (PNL) operable at room temperature in the NIR range with wide tunability.
+Using EOT and OTS, transmission is enhanced through a periodic array of octagonal nanoholes.
+The design employs top and bottom DBRs: the top DBR couples to an IR-140-doped PU gain medium with a terminating layer, while the gain layer is separated from a 100 nm metal coating fully covered with alumina and etched with octagonal holes.
+The top 1DPC layers enable stimulated emission to couple to OTS at the metal-DBR interface, further amplifying EOT via NHAs.
+Initially, a single-mode structure with a top 1DPC and silver-coated metal layer is analyzed, highlighting its limitations.
+A dual-DBR model is then proposed to boost emission and minimize losses.
+Lasing wavelength can be tuned via various structural parameters.